itemir/signalk-speedtest/README.md

 # SignalK Speedtest

-Performs automated speedtests when you anchor or dock and shares on [Signal Map](https://connectedcastaways.com/signal) for community knowledge.
+Performs automated speedtests when you anchor or dock and shares on [Boater's Atlas](https://boatersatlas.com/) for community knowledge.
 You can configure the minimum threshold between speedtests to conserve bandwidth (default is 24 hours).